Frequently Asked Questions:

 -

 The grant award may be considered taxable income.
 Grantees must submit a W9 and will receive a 1099-NEC (Miscellaneous Income - Nonemployee Compensation) form dated in 2025.
-Please contact a tax provider with any additional tax related questions.
+Please contact a tax provider with any additional tax-related questions.

 -

-Schools applying for the School Arts Project Grant must be public or private non-parochial K-12 schools within the nine-county region.
+Schools applying for the K-12 School Arts Project Grant must be public or private non-parochial K-12 schools within the nine-county region.

 -